Bharata (Ramayana): Marriage to Mandavi

+Rama's exile and regency

 Prior to Dasharatha's attempt to abdicate and hand over the throne to Rama, Bharata had left for the kingdom of Kekaya along with Shatrughna; his grandfather, King Ashvapati, had requested his presence, as he had been ill.
 During his absence, his mother Kaikeyi, under the influence of her maid Manthara, invoked two of the boons granted to her by Dasharatha, forcing him to overturn his decision for Rama to ascend the throne.
 Under duress, Dashratha named Bharata as his heir, and banished Rama from his kingdom for a period of fourteen years.
 Rama complied to his father's bidding, departing Ayodhya to live in Chitrakuta, accompanied by his wife Sita and half-brother Lakshmana.
 Soon after the departure of Rama, Dasharatha died of grief.
 Upon returning to Ayodhya, Bharata and Shatrughana were mortified to learn the events that had transpired in their absence.
 Bharata grew estranged from his mother and attempted to recall Rama, Sita, and Lakshmana from their exile.

 After meeting the tribal king Guha of the Nishadas, and crossing the river Ganga, Bharata, along with Shatrughna and the army of Kosala, reached Chitrakuta.
 Lakshmana grew threatened by the presence of Bharata, and suggested that Rama prepare to defend himself.
 Watching Bharata approach alone in his ascetic garments, Rama allayed his fears.
 Bharata prostrated himself before Rama, and informed the trio of Dasharatha's passing.
 After expressing his desire to see Rama assume the throne, the half-brothers offered libations for their father's soul.
 The following morning, Bharata once again entreated Rama to assume the kingship, and undo the harm that had been caused by Kaikeyi's actions.
 If Rama refused, Bharata told him, he would live with him in the forest.
 Rama, however, told his half-brother that he was presently living in exile to fulfil his father's pledge, and that that latter must do the same.
-When Bharata realised that Rama could not be persuaded otherwise, he urged his half-brother to give him his sandals.
+When Bharata realized that Rama could not be persuaded otherwise, he urged his half-brother to give him his sandals.
 He proposed to place Rama's sandals upon the throne of Ayodhya, and rule as a regent for the period of Rama's exile, as an ascetic.
 Rama consented to this idea.
 Bharata carried Rama's sandals upon his head, proceeding to Nandigrama, a village on the outskirts of Ayodhya.
 He had the throne of Ayodhya brought to the village, along with other royal paraphernalia.
 Placing the sandals on the throne to represent Rama, Bharata assumed the regency of Kosala for fourteen years, the kingdom administered from the village.